The nematode Caenorhabditis elegans has been a powerful

 Further study of burrowing in C. elegans will enhance the study of diseases affecting neuromuscular integrity, and will provide insights into the natural behavior of this and other nematodes.

-Anjelica Rodriguez (MS) and Kiley Hughes (PhD) are our graduate team working on the Duchenne muscular dystrophy.
+Kiley Hughes (PhD) and Monica Tamrazi (MS) are our graduate team working on the Duchenne muscular dystrophy.

 Undergraduate and high school researchers: